jsadeli/solana-coin-devnet/README.md

    Signature: 5jwaf6zqzBEtuREkJc5Fd53QpRMf6ixtVMW6td3wArFA15u1VP2cTpbHJo1kLRx8tSHAgLzM4tqvbigem2q91Toz
    ```

-   - You can now use the [Solana Explorer](https://explorer.solana.com/?cluster=devnet) to inspect
+   You can now use the [Solana Explorer](https://explorer.solana.com/?cluster=devnet) to inspect
    by specifying the address (e.g. `ErSnKo6TESqDQSTVY4NNzayLsKVc3Xj1WjwB1n3KTpni`).

-1. Customize your new token:
+1. Let's add some customizations to our new token:
+   - Think of a name, symbol, description, and the image/logo for the token.
+     - Try to keep the symbol as short as possible (e.g. 3–4 uppercase characters).
      - Custom square image of 512x512 that is less than 100 KB (e.g. use MS-Paint or AI).
    - Upload to a publicly accessible cloud storage (e.g. [Pinata](https://pinata.cloud/)).
    - Create a metadata JSON file; an example of the JSON format [here](https://raw.githubusercontent.com/solana-developers/opos-asset/main/assets/DeveloperPortal/metadata.json).

-1. Customize your new token (via its metadata):
+1. Apply those customizations (metadata) to the new token on the blockchain:

    ```sh
    spl-token initialize-metadata <TOKEN_MINT_ADDRESS> <YOUR_TOKEN_NAME> <YOUR_TOKEN_SYMBOL> <YOUR_TOKEN_URI>